 What we don’t: Only comes in one size with minimal adjustments; no external accessory pocket.

-Most daypacks feature a sleeve or compartment for stashing your water reservoir, but the Skimmer 28 is the only model here that also includes a bladder with purchase.
+Most daypacks feature a sleeve or compartment for stashing your water reservoir, but the Skimmer 28 is the only model here that also includes a bladder with your purchase.
 The design is nicely integrated with a hydration sleeve behind the backpanel (similar to the Tempest above), reservoir hanging clip, hose port and routing, and magnetic bite valve attachment on the sternum strap.
 And as we’ve come to expect from Osprey, the pack itself deftly balances comfort and features with a low-profile build.
 If you’re starting from scratch and want to purchase your daypack and hydration bladder together, the Skimmer 28 is a no-brainer choice from one of the best pack manufacturers around.

 So why opt for the $170 Tempest 24 above when you can purchase the Skimmer 28—complete with hydration bladder (for reference, the included 2.5-liter Hydraulics LT is a $46 investment on its own)—for just $150?
 For us, the most obvious answer is that the Tempest is the better overall backpack.
-The Skimmer only comes in one size with no torso-length adjustment (unlike the Tempest) and lacks load lifters, too.
+The Skimmer only comes in one size with no torso-length adjustment (which the Tempest has) and lacks load lifters, too.
 It also forgoes the body-hugging fit of the Tempest’s continuous-wrap harness, and you’ll have to open the main compartment to access the zippered accessory pocket.
 But as a dedicated hydration pack, the Skimmer does a slightly better job integrating the water reservoir (we appreciate the magnetic bite valve attachment), and it’s a considerable $66 savings all-in.
 If the fit works for you (it was comfortable for our 5'5", 140 lb. tester), the Skimmer 28 is a great package deal.

 See the Osprey Skimmer 28